kg-subsetting/preprint-biohackrxiv/README.md

 which not only retrieves the data but also transforms it using properties from the [schema.org vocabulary](https://schema.org/).

-### WDumper
+### Filtering by rule patterns

 [WDumper](https://wdumps.toolforge.org/) is a tool created by Benno Fünkfstük that generates Wikidata RDF dumps on demand.
-The tool is based on [wikidata Toolkit](https://github.com/Wikidata/Wikidata-Toolkit) and allows the user to select the desired entities and properties according to rules, as well as other settings like labels, descriptions, aliases, sitelinks, etc. Upon request the service creates the RDF dumps which can later be downloaded.
+The tool is based on [wikidata Toolkit](https://github.com/Wikidata/Wikidata-Toolkit) and allows the user to select the desired entities and properties according to rule patterns, as well as other settings like labels, descriptions, aliases, sitelinks, etc. Upon request the service creates the RDF dumps which can later be downloaded.

 Internally, the rules are represented by a JSON configuration file.